 But Canada is failing to protect this treasure by allowing the Site C dam to proceed.

-After Sierra Club BC raised the issue, UNESCO implemented a review process and has strongly criticized Canada for failing to protect Wood Buffalo National Park.
+After Mikisew Cree First Nation, Sierra Club BC and others raised the issue, UNESCO’s World Heritage Centre implemented a review process and has strongly criticized Canada for failing to protect Wood Buffalo National Park.

 The UN report noted that impacts on the park are “far more complex and severe than previously thought.”
 It included 17 recommendations for Canada to address the threats the Park is facing from the Site C dam, tar sands development and poor water governance.

-On July 5, 2017, UNESCO warned Canada that if it does not follow through with these recommendations, the park could become Canada’s first World Heritage Site to be listed as “in danger.”
+On July 5, 2017, UNESCO’s World Heritage Committee met and approved the report, warning Canada that if it does not follow through with these recommendations, the park could become Canada’s first World Heritage Site to be listed as “in danger.”

 Parks Canada is not demonstrating a serious intention to protect the country’s largest national park.